The Roland G-800 Arranger Workstation

 MIDI files

 Have a look at the MIDI directory.
-Some MIDI files that play well on the G-800 (All found on the web, some edited).
+Some MIDI files that play well on the G-800.

 [ To Home Page | Music Page ]